balab2020/reduce.net/README.md

 # reduce.net
 reduce api in .net collection.
-It is equivant aPI reduce in javascript.
+It is equivant API reduce in javascript.

 Sample: